 Well…now that you mentioned it my bedraggled (don’t you love that word!) and overwhelmed holiday elf….it is not.
 Here are my seven easy steps to creating a gift that has meaning, will be loved, and won’t break the bank.

 **The featured picture of this post is from one of the annual road trips I take with my brother, Wade.
 I’ll use this as my example and Wade as my giftee.

 Step #1 Give your book a theme (a theme song is even better).
 For my book I’m choosing “Road Trippin” and my theme song is “On the road again…” By Mr. Willie Nelson

 Step #2 Create a folder/album on your computer with the title of your photo book….example “Road Trippin”

 Step #3 Look through all your photos and just pull any that you feel should show up in a book about road trips.
 Do not over think this part.
 It doesn’t matter if the person you’re giving the gift to was originally associated with the picture, as long as it references the theme.
-If I had an interesting picture of a gas pump, old car, or tire, I would add it to the folder.
+If I had an interesting picture of a gas pump, an old car, or a tire, I would add it to the folder.
 Next, you want to add pictures of the person you’re giving the gift to and pictures of you with the person.
 Get creative.
 Just keep adding photos.
 The more to choose from the better.

 Some I would add to this book: